2023 Best Allied Health Services Undergraduate Certificate Schools in West Virginia

 On average, medical assisting graduates from Ross - Charleston take out $11,920 in student loans while working on their Undergraduate Certificate.

 You’ll be in good company if you decide to attend Ross Medical Education Center - Morgantown.
 It ranked #3 on our 2023 Best Allied Health Services Undergraduate Certificate Schools in West Virginia list.
-Ross - Morgantown is a small private for-profit school located in the city of Morgantown.
+Ross - Morgantown is a small private for-profit school located in the small city of Morgantown.

 On average, medical assisting graduates from Ross - Morgantown take out $11,502 in student loans while working on their Undergraduate Certificate.

-You’ll join some of the best and brightest minds around you if you attend Blue Ridge Community and Technical College.
-The school came in at #4 on this year’s Best Allied Health Services Undergraduate Certificate Schools in West Virginia list.
-Blue Ridge Community and Technical College is a small public school located in the rural area of Martinsburg.
+You’ll join some of the best and brightest minds around you if you attend Valley College-Martinsburg.
+The school came in at #5 on this year’s Best Allied Health Services Undergraduate Certificate Schools in West Virginia list.
+Located in the suburb of Martinsburg, Valley College of Technology is a private for-profit college with a small student population.

 The average monthly payment of a loan this size is about $68, assuming that the borrower is on a 10-year repayment plan.

-West Virginia Junior College - Morgantown came in at #6 in this year’s edition of the Best Allied Health Services Undergraduate Certificate Schools in West Virginia ranking.
-Located in the small city of Morgantown, WVJC Morgantown is a private for-profit college with a fairly small student population.
+With a ranking of #6, West Virginia Junior College - Morgantown did quite well on this year’s best schools for allied health and medical assisting services students working on their undergraduate certificate.
+Located in the city of Morgantown, WVJC Morgantown is a private for-profit college with a fairly small student population.

-BridgeValley Community & Technical College landed the #7 spot in the 2023 rankings for the best undergraduate certificate allied health and medical assisting services programs.
+BridgeValley Community & Technical College came in at #7 in this year’s edition of the Best Allied Health Services Undergraduate Certificate Schools in West Virginia ranking.
 Located in the midsize suburb of South Charleston, BridgeValley Community & Technical College is a public school with a small student population.

 Mountwest Community and Technical College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
 It came in at #8 on the list.
-MCTC is a small public school located in the midsize suburb of Huntington.
+MCTC is a small public school located in the medium-sized suburb of Huntington.

-Best Allied Health & Medical Assisting Services Colleges in the Southeast Region
+Request InformationBest Allied Health & Medical Assisting Services Colleges in the Southeast Region

 Explore all the Best Allied Health & Medical Assisting Services Schools in the Southeast Area or other specific states within that region.

-State | Degrees Awarded |
+| State | Degrees Awarded |

-Georgia | 405 |
+| Georgia | 405 |

-Virginia | 967 |
+| Virginia | 967 |

-North Carolina | 797 |
+| North Carolina | 797 |

-Florida | 1,996 |
+| Florida | 1,996 |

-Tennessee | 483 |
+| Tennessee | 483 |

-Kentucky | 247 |
+| Kentucky | 247 |

-South Carolina | 204 |
+| South Carolina | 204 |

-Louisiana | 275 |
+| Louisiana | 275 |

-Arkansas | 201 |
+| Arkansas | 201 |

-Alabama | 307 |
+| Alabama | 307 |

-Mississippi | 171 |
+| Mississippi | 171 |

 More Allied Health & Medical Assisting Services Rankings in West Virginia